 A subset of patients was examined where omega-3 was derived from fish (no supplements given).
 These patients showed a decrease in IL-6, but no reduction of CRP or of tumor necrosis factor-alpha.

-It is interesting to note that molecularly distilled fish oil (omega-3 and DHA) by itself was a stronger anti-inflammatory agent than fish.
-It appears that people with chronic autoimmune diseases likely will need higher amounts of fish oil to notice an anti-inflammatory benefit than those with chronic non-autoimmune diseases.
+Molecularly distilled fish oil (omega-3 and DHA) was a strong anti-inflammatory agent.
+It was stronger than fish.
+People with chronic autoimmune diseases likely will need higher amounts of fish oil.
+People with chronic non-autoimmune diseases need less fish oil to note anti-inflammatory benefits.
 The message for those who want to keep healthy: eat fish, but still supplement with molecularly distilled fish oil capsules.

 Reference: PLoS One.
 2014 Feb.5;9(2):e88103.